-Export reform is the process by which certain military products and technologies have been removed from coverage by the International Traffic in Arms Regulations (ITAR) and placed under the Export Administration Regulations (EAR).
+Export control reform is the process by which certain military products and technologies have been removed from coverage by the International Traffic in Arms Regulations (ITAR) and placed under the Export Administration Regulations (EAR).
 For the most part, the items that have been moved remain controlled, by the EAR although often not to the same extent as under the ITAR.
 The reform process also involves simplification of the standard for determining when a part or component has been “specifically designed” for a military end-item.
 Now, the ITAR and EAR share a common approach that permits easier determinations of control status and excludes a number of articles that previously were controlled.

 Under the pre-reform regulations, the ITAR controlled designated munitions.
 These included named types of weapons and ordnance as well as parts and component that were specifically designed or modified for them.
 This broad definition of ITAR coverage captured many products with minimal national security risk, increasing both the State Department’s workload and uncertainty for exporters with little benefit.